liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 : Table 4: Resulting correlation matrix - significance levels (cormatrix$P)

-The correlation coefficients can be plotted using a heatmap representation. [ggplot2] provides the [geom_tile] geometric object for this purpose.
-In order to plot the correlation matrix we need to [meld][Melt] the dataframe first.
+The correlation coefficients can be plotted using a heat map representation. [ggplot2] provides the [geom_tile] geometric object for this purpose.
+In order to plot the correlation matrix we need to [meld][Melt] the data frame first.

 ```R
 cordata = melt(cormatrix$r)